The Dangers of Eating Too Much Fiber

 Don’t eat a high-fiber meal right before a race.
 You’re nerves, and adrenaline is typically running at full throttle right before a race.
 Ingesting a meal that is high in fiber will most likely upset your stomach.
-The combination of nerves and high fiber before a race usually lead to disastrous results.
+The combination of nerves and high fiber before a race usually leads to disastrous results.

 Keep track of the fiber you take in.
 It’s tedious work, but it’s worth it.
 Keep track of what you eat daily and take notice of the amount of fiber you’re eating.
 If it’s between 20 and 35g per day, you’re good.
-Anything above that and you might want to back off a little.
+Anything above that, and you might want to back off a little.

 Drink plenty of water.
 Remember that soluble fiber dissolves in water.
 Water can help reduce the side effects of too much fiber, mainly if your diet consists of a lot of foods with soluble fiber, like oatmeal, carrots, oranges, and apples.